aldo-gutierrez/bitmasksorter/README.md

 | RadixBitSorterMT | O(n * log(n)) | O(n * k), k<log2(n) | O(n), k = 1    | O(n)      | O(n)        |    1     |

 ## Comparing to Ska Sort
-I Still didn't implement the same algorithm but RadixByteSorterInt uses some ideas of Ska Sort Ska Sort is faster sometimes when the range of the number is 2^30 (30 bits) or more, and RadixBitSorter is faster otherwise

-More comparison is needed.
+See the repository (https://github.com/aldo-gutierrez/bitmasksorterCpp) where a comparison has been done.
+In summary RadixBitSorterInt is faster than SkaSort when the numbers range is bellow 30 bits (the range of different bits).

+RadixByteSorterInt with calculateBitMaskOptimization=false looks similar in performance than SkaSort

 ## TODO
 - Add More Object sorters in addition to RadixBitSorter
 - Add Long, Short, Byte sorters (Long is the priority)
-- Add C#, C++, Python, Javascript Implementations
 - More Detailed evaluation on complexity
 - More Testing
-- Compare with [Ska Sort] (https://github.com/skarupke/ska_sort)
 - Compare with [Wolf Sort] (https://github.com/scandum/wolfsort)
 - Merge partition with bitmask extraction or isSorted with partition and bitmask and compare speed
 - Test different algorithms for stable partition with less memory and compare speed